ServiceStack's .NET Core Utility Belt

 INFO

-Both x and app have equivalent base functionality, whilst app has superset features for richer Windows-only integration
+Both x and app have equivalent base functionality, whilst app has superset Windows-only Desktop features

 Usage